aiken_design_patterns/linked_list

 - Updated data in the reproduced element.

-The transaction’s mint is required to ensure no link list assets are minted or burnt.
+The transaction’s mint is required to ensure no linked list assets are minted or burnt.

 This should generally not be needed, but in cases where another script wants to validate expenditure from the linked list, this function can help.